solo-io/supergloo/docs/content/reference/cli/meshctl_describe.md

 ### Options

 ```
   -h, --help   help for describe
-      --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed
-      --kubecontext string   name of the kubeconfig context to use for the management cluster
-      --namespace string     namespace that Service TrafficTarget Hub is installed in (default "service-mesh-hub")
 ```

 ### SEE ALSO